happy-dude/dotfiles/README.md

 To pull those changes in, execute `git pull`.

 For the submodules, I do one of two things.
-The first one is the more correct
+I am not sure which is the  more correct way, but here they are anyways:
-way:

     cd ~/dotfiles; \
     git submodule update --init --recursive;